Tampere: Founding and industrialization

 In the 19th century, Tampere grew into an important market town and industrial centre; its industrialisation was greatly influenced by the Finlayson textile factory, founded in 1820 by the Scottish industrialist James Finlayson.
 By 1850, the factory employed around 2000 people, while the city's population had grown to 4000.
 Other notable industrial establishments that followed Finlayson's success in the 1800s were the Tampella blast furnace, machine factory and flax mill, the Frenckell paper mill and the Tampere broadcloth factory.
 Tampere's population grew rapidly at the end of the 19th century, from around 7,000 in 1870 to 36,000 in 1900.
 At the beginning of the 20th century, Tampere was a city of workers and women, with a third of the population being factory workers and more than half women.
 At the same time, the area of the city increased almost sevenfold and impressive apartment blocks were built in the centre of Tampere between modest wooden houses.
 The stone houses gave Tampere a modern look.
 The construction of the sewerage and water supply networks and the introduction of electric lighting were further steps towards modernisation; Tampere was the first Nordic city to introduce electric lighting for general use in 1882.
 The railway connection to Tampere from the extension of the Helsinki-Hämeenlinna line (now part of the Main Line) via Toijala was opened to the public on 22 June 1876.

-The world-famous Nokia Corporation, a multinational telecommunications company, also had its beginnings in the Tammerkoski area; the company's history dates back to 1865, when Finnish-Swedish mining engineer Fredrik Idestam established a pulp mill on the banks of the rapids, and a second pulp mill was opened in 1868 near the neighbouring town of Nokia, where there were better hydroelectric resources.
+The world-famous Nokia Corporation, a multinational telecommunications company, also had its beginnings in the Tammerkoski area; the company's history dates back to 1865, when mining engineer Fredrik Idestam established a pulp mill on the banks of the rapids, and a second pulp mill was opened in 1868 near the neighbouring town of Nokia, where there were better hydroelectric resources.